willeihub/3D-Diffusion-Policy/README.md

-# <a href="https://3d-diffusion-policy.github.io">Extended 3D Diffusion Policy Integrated with Diffusion Policy</a>
+# Extended 3D Diffusion Policy Integrated with Diffusion Policy

-This repository contains an extended implementation that integrates both the original [Diffusion Policy (DP)](https://diffusion-policy.cs.princeton.edu/) and [3D Diffusion Policy (DP3)](https://3d-diffusion-policy.github.io) frameworks.
-The implementation focuses on comparing these approaches on the MetaWorld environment.

 ## 📊 Implementation Scope

 This implementation focuses on:
-1. Integrating both DP and DP3 approaches in a unified framework
+1. Implementing DP approach based on DP3 framework
 2. Benchmarking both approaches on the MetaWorld reach-wall task
-3. Providing a platform for comparative analysis between 2D and 3D visual representations for diffusion-based policies
+3. Providing a comparative analysis platform between 2D and 3D visual representations in diffusion-based policies

 ## 💻 Installation